AppliedLogicSystems/ALSProlog/docs/docs/guide/18-Using-the-ALS-IDE-Debugger.md

 These settings control which debugger ports are shown, and also control the appearance of the lines printed for the ports which are show.

-## 18.2 Tracing with the IDE Debugger.
+## 18.2 Tracing with the IDE Debugger
 Suppose we have raised the debugger, consulted the mission.pro example from the supplied example programs.
 Then begin tracing by typing trace plan in the main listener window, as show below: